GustavoPrietoP/evil-nvim/README.md

 ---
 # Contribute
 Currently looking for people to help me improve this project.
-You can make a PR and I'll make sure to have a look at it :D Also, if you encounter any error don't hesitate to submit an issue [here](https://github.com/GustavoPrietoP/evil-nvim/issues).
-Feature requests are always welcome btw ;)
+You can make a PR and I'll make sure to have a look at it :smiley: Also, if you encounter any error don't hesitate to submit an issue [here](https://github.com/GustavoPrietoP/evil-nvim/issues).
+Feature requests are always welcome btw :wink:

 # Used Packages
 - Main Screen